AaronWhite30/Battery-Bonder-SMT/README.md

-# Battery-Bonder-V3
+# Battery-Bonder-SMT
-Next version of the original Battery Bonder 18650 battery spot welder.
+New version of the original Battery Bonder LI-ION 18650 battery spot welder/pulse generator using SMT components.

-The same as the orignal but the button interface has been replaced with a rotary encoder with integrated momentary switch when pressed down to power the unit on.